nens/threedi-docs/source/e_klondike_workflow.rst

 #) Click on 'New Upload' in the window that has popped up and click 'Next'.

 #) Press the 'Check Schematisation' button, which controls whether your spatialite and Rasters are valid to upload.
 During this tutorial, this should give no warnings nor errors.
+If the database schema version of your spatialite is outdated, you get a popup asking you to migrate (update) the spatialite to the current schema version.
+Update the schematisation for this tutorial.

 #) Continue by going to the next screen.
 Here you have to fill in a commit message.
 "First commit" is the conventional way of describing the first commit of a new schematisation.
 Later on, when you want to upload newer versions of your schematisation (so-called Revisions), it is a good-practice to enter detailed information about the changes that you have made.